Eggs are Not OK

 There is an increase in body weight as the number of eggs consumed increases and a decrease in the mean of the Healthy Diet Score.
 This clearly contradicts the observation that egg consumption is associated with an increase in healthy outcomes.

 There are a number of dietary indices that attempt to measure the quality of dietary intake.
-A number of different version for most of these indices.
+A number of different versions exists for most of these indices.
 Examples include:

 - Diet Quality Index